-Parking is always an issue at Hemlock.
-Again this year, we hope to use the close-in parking within the Hemlock campus behind the start and finish area, as well as the small lower field used for carpoolers at the Bull Run Run 50 miler.
+Parking can be tight at Hemlock.
+We hope to use the close-in parking within the Hemlock campus behind the start and finish area, as well as the small lower field used for carpoolers at the Bull Run Run 50 miler.
 So just drive on in.
-But when that inside parking fills up, you may need to go back out and park in the regular BRR parking lot.
-That means a long walk.
-The exercise will do you good!
-Take everything with you from your car that you will want after the run.
-Do not park in the winery parking lot!
+But when that inside parking fills up, you may need to go back out and park in the regular BRR parking lot if we have a particularly large field of runners.
+Do not park in the nearby Paradise Springs winery parking lot!
 Do not park in the areas along Yates Ford Road that are marked for hikers to use.

 This is an official fat ass run so there is no entry fee (but see below), no awards, and no wimps.
 There is some aid and some post event refreshments.
 It’s an out and back course so you can do any distance you want.
 If you look at past results, you will see that many take advantage of this option - the finishing percentage tends to hover at 50% or even lower.
 This is not due to the course difficulty, but instead to the varying distances that participants choose to run.

 From Hemlock Overlook, the course follows the Bull Run-Occoquan Trail (BROT) downstream to Fountainhead Regional Park and then out to the Do Loop.
 The BROT is blazed blue — follow the blazes (it will not be marked with ribbons).
-We do not do the White Loop, and we do not go on the mountain bike trail.
+We do not do the White Loop, and we do not go on the Fountainhead mountain bike trail.
 We do not go upstream from Hemlock.
 NEVER cross a stream on concrete cylinders!

 |Bull Run Marina||6.0 mi||6.0 mi|